rastersoft/devedeng/README.md

 * add more output formats
 * allow to replace the movie's audio track with one or several MP3 or OGG audio files
 * widescreen menus for DVDs
-* choose between MP2 and AC3 audio for menus
 * preview of a converted menu

 ## History of versions ##

-* version in GIT
+* version 0.1 alpha 2 (2014-08-13)
+  * Updated spanish translation and added POTFILES.in file
+  * Allows to choose between MP2 and AC3 audio for menus
+  * Now only deletes the bare minimum files and folders to be able to create a disk in the specified final folder
+  * Better message text to specify which folder will be deleted when the final folder already exists
+  * It failed when the selected backend was not installed in the system.
+Fixed.
   * Now shows a default value for preview duration
   * Fixed progress bar for subtitle creation
   * Allows to choose the subtitle colors
   * Allows to set properties for several files in one step
   * Fixed bug whe setting PAL or NTSC toggle in file properties
   * Added two-pass conversion
   * Now detects separately MKISOFS and GENISOIMAGE, allowing to have only one of them installed in the system
   * Now checks that the number of files is smaller than the limit for DVD projects
   * Now uses GLib for DBus instead of python-dbus
   * Fixed the DESKTOP file to ensure that an icon is shown in the applications menu

 * version 0.1 alpha 1 (2014-08-06)
   * First public version

 ## CONTACTING THE AUTHOR ##